kilobyteno/LANMS/backend/README.md

 # LANMS - Backend

-Core microservice for the LAN Management System (SaaS) cloud platform.
+The backend for LANMS.
+For the frontend, see [frontend readme](/frontend/README.md).

 ## Development